 How to care for your baby at home:

-- Wash your hands and your child's hands often: This will help prevent the spread of germs.
+- Wash your hands often.
+This will help prevent the spread of germs.
 Encourage everyone in your house to wash their hands with soap and water after they go to the bathroom.
 Also wash hands after changing diapers and before preparing or eating food.

-- Rest: Your baby should rest as much as possible and get plenty of sleep.
-Have your baby rest in a dark, quiet room if he still turns away from bright lights.
+- Have your baby rest.
+Your baby should rest as much as possible and get plenty of sleep.
+Have your baby rest in a dark, quiet room if he or she still turns away from bright lights.

 For more information:

 - Centers for Disease Control and Prevention (CDC)

 Atlanta , GA 30333

 Follow up with your baby's pediatrician as directed:

 Your baby may develop hearing or learning problems.
 He or she should be carefully monitored by his or her pediatrician.
 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health